edwardhaddican/React-Redux-Pagination/02-senior/js-comparisons.md

       * D - Durability
     * "All or nothing"
     * Tends to be better at scaling "vertically"
+    * Harder to scale "horizontally", because you may compromise ACID-qualities, or just be slower
+    * Need to know what your data looks like ahead of time.
+Adding/removing columns from a table can be a lot of work.

   * NoSQL
     * Data is stored in JSON-formatted "documents"